lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 from a previous PKIMessage exchange or via some out-of-band means), then it MUST send a PKIMessage with the highest version supported by both it and the server.
-If a client does not know what version(s) the server supports, then it MUST send a PKIMessage using the highest version it supports, with the following exception.
+If a client does not know what version(s) the server supports, then it MUST send a PKIMessage using the highest version it supports with the following exception.
 Version cmp2021 SHOULD only be used if cmp2021 syntax is needed for the request being sent or for the expected response.